shakhscode/Linux_and_bash_scripting/README.md

 Examples:
 ```
 mkdir newFolder                  # make a new folder 'newFolder'

 mkdir .NewFolder                 # make a hidden directory (also . before a file to make it hidden)

 mkdir A B C D                    #make multiple directories at the same time

 mkdir /home/user/Mydirectory     # make a new folder in a specific location

 mkdir -p  A/B/C/D                # make a nested directory

+mkdir day{1..10}                 #makes 10 directoris as day1 day2 day3 ... day10
 ```

 ### Copy/Move and Paste